Weather Thermometers – What They Are And How They Work

 Advantages And Disadvantages Of A Digital Thermometer (Thermistor)

 I made a strong case for why the thermistor is the best type of digital thermometer for use in most meteorological applications.
-That does not mean it is not without its weaknesses.
+That does not mean it is without its weaknesses.

 Let’s take a look at both its strengths and drawbacks.